awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 Cityscapes is dataset for semantic urban scene understanding with 19 categories.
 Also, 20,000 coarsely annotated images are provided for two settings in comparison, that is training with only fine data or with both the fine and coarse data.
 Methods trained using both fine and coarse data are marked with '$$\ddag$$'.
 Here the base model is ResNet101 as in DeepLab[4] for fair comparison.
 Table 6. show that PSPNet outperforms other methods with significant advantage.
 Several examples are shown in Fig. 8.

 ![Figure 8.
 Examples of PSPNet results on Cityscapes dataset.](../../.gitbook/assets/61/citys_result.png)

-*Figure 8.
-Examples of PSPNet results on Cityscapes dataset.*

 ## 5. Conclusion